 Diversity Management combines the diversity of a company's employees constructively in terms of finding solutions to problems and promoting innovations.
 The age-structural changes in society and economy are thus becoming an issue of employee diversity.
 There is no delimitation problem between demographic change and diversity management.
 Rather, from an operational point of view, there is a need for action beyond academic debates.

 Well-established diversity management can be an indicator of the willingness of a company to promote the professional development of its older employees.
 Conversely, this means: further training for the elderly is essentially dependent on the basic value orientation of a company, i.e. the degree of consciousness for the benefits of age diversity.

 As with the operational impact of demographic change, it is necessary to educate entrepreneurial decision-makers on opportunities and ways of using the potential of older people.
 In SMEs, demographic change and the consequent concept of appropriate age-related diversity management do not seem to be an urgent topic.

 The ageing workforce and the associated impact on the labour and sales markets represent a long-term challenge.
-Therefore, a demography consulting integrated into the diversity management is a sensible and sustainable way to prepare SMEs for the future and to secure jobs.
+Therefore, demography consulting integrated into diversity management is a sensible and sustainable way to prepare SMEs for the future and to secure jobs.